What’s the difference between the Flex, Stealth and Stealth Hybrid suits?

 Which drysuit boot is best for me?

-The Standard dry-boot is the more rigid of the two dry-boot options, well suited for shore-entry dives.
-The Tech dry-boot has less vulcanised rubber, making it lighter-weight and more flexible.
-This is particularly suited to technical divers doing more complex finning.
+The Tech Dry-boot has less vulcanised rubber, making it lighter-weight and more flexible and is particularly popular with divers likely to be performing more complex finning.

 What undersuit(s) should I wear with my Argonaut?